 It’s actually taken me a lot to write this but I’ve realised there’s no shame in having difficulties with my mental health just as much as I have difficulty with the connective tissue in my body.

-I’ve struggled with mental illness for more of my life than I haven’t.
+I’ve struggled with mental health problems for more of my life than I haven’t.
 Sometimes I’m okay, sometimes I wobble, sometimes I need help to manage things in one form or another.
+I’m not afraid to say that I’ve been on medication for a very long time and I’ve also received a lot of therapy which I find works for me.
+I’m currently in therapy at the moment.
+I also access mental health services when needed too.

 I first probably became truly depressed when I was about 11 or 12.
 Triggered by multiple difficulties in my life including bullying and moving to secondary school which I didn’t cope with at all.
-Not long after was the bereavement of my Nana who I was close to.
+My primary school was connected to my secondary school and I felt like between the summer holidays my peers from primary school became completely different people once we started secondary school.
+I felt left behind by them, me still a child; them all grown up.
+The bulling got much much worse too.
+I didn’t like a lot of things about mainstream secondary school.
+There was the unexpected bereavement of my Nana too who I was close to as well.

-Soon after the depression hit me I developed severe anorexia which I was in and out of different inpatient units for as well as hospitals due to how physically ill I was.
+Soon after the depression hit me I developed severe anorexia (and Eating Disorder, ED).
+I couldn’t cope with the outpatient care so I soon became very ill with my ED.
+For the next several years I was in and out of different inpatient units for as well as hospitals (due to how physically ill I was).
 Inpatient treatment didn’t really do anything for me due to the lack of therapy and treatments in the units.
-What saved me was my CAMHS Therapist and the care she offered me.
+What saved me was my CAMHS (Child and Adolescent Mental Health Services) Therapist and the care and therapy she offered me.
+I'd love to let her know that I’m still here as she worried for me when I left.
+I didn’t leave because I was ready but because I became too old for CAMHS and unfortunately I wasn’t able to continue my therapy work as adult mental health services didn’t offer a therapy service.

 I always believe that therapy can work for anyone, you just need to find the right therapist and therapy for you.
-For me I click with psychodynamic/psychoanalytic therapy (what I did in CAMHS).
+For me I click with psychodynamic/psychoanalytic therapy and some creativity (what I did in CAMHS).
 Currently I’m in therapy again it’s person-centred therapy along with creativity and even a little bit of play.
-I’ve come a long way in therapy and I can manage a lot better with my C-PTSD now.
-I have a toolkit of things from therapy that help me cope with my mental health that I’ve gathered over the years.
+I’ve come a long way in therapy and I can manage a lot better now.
+I have a toolkit of things from therapy that help me cope that I’ve gathered over the years.

-I’m not ashamed to be on medication for my mental health, it helps keep me stable and less anxious.
-Without medication I’d really struggle, just like I’d struggle if I didn’t take my medication for my muscle spasms.
-It’s also important I take my mental health medication to prevent me from becoming worse.
+I’m not ashamed to be on medication for my mental health, it helps keep me stable and less anxious and depressed.
+It’s also important I take my mental health medication to prevent my emotional wellbeing from becoming worse, just like my physical health medication for my physical symptoms.

 It isn’t easy living with mental health issues.
 It’s especially difficult because what I’m going through is all locked in my head and no one can see what is going on.
 It’s exhausting sometimes particularly on my bad days.